stefan-kp/listen2me/README.md

 3. Access the application:
    - Open your browser and go to http://localhost:80
    - Create a new account
-   - IMPORTAN Add your API keys in the settings:
+   - IMPORTANT Add your API keys in the settings:
      - ElevenLabs API key for text-to-speech
      - Choose your preferred LLM provider (OpenAI, Anthropic, or Gemini) and add the API key